Léon Spilliaert: Work

+His later work shows a concentration on seascapes.
 Among the best-known works of Léon Spilliaert are the images Digue la nuit and Clair de Lune et Lumières.
 Both works are in the Musée d'Orsay in Paris.

 Most of Spilliaert's works are marked by an oppressive alien and elegiac atmosphere.
 In Digue la nuit (1908), the painter removes any naturalistic characteristics of the landscape depicted in the image and creates a stylization in which the location, that serves as a template, is redesigned to become the mirror of a state of mind.
 Solitude, mystery, and hallucination are suggested by the landscape.

 In Clair de Lune et Lumières (c.
 1909), the colonnade and arcades of the façade of the Kursaal ballroom on the seawall in Ostend served Spilliaert as a basis for the composition of an urban landscape.
 In this pastel painting, he catches the eerie transformation of the architecture at night and the strangeness that comes from artificial lighting.
 With its cosmic, metaphysical traits Clair de Lune et Lumières reveals the influence of Van Gogh, and is reminiscent of The Starry Night.

-In the period 1902–1909, Spilliaert concentrated on creating complex, profound self-portraits of introspective nature.
-His 1903 self-portrait (Portrait de l'artiste par lui-même) is a dramatic self-presentation with ghostly apparitions in the background and a wry face in three-quarter pose.
-This image can be identified as a prototype for the three-quarter-portraits Spilliaert created later.
+In the period 1902–1909, Spilliaert concentrated on creating complex, profound self-portraits of an introspective nature.
+His 1903 Self-Portrait with Masks (Musée d'Orsay) is a dramatic self-presentation with ghostly apparitions in the background and a wry face in three-quarter pose.
+This image may be regarded as a prototype for the three-quarter-portraits Spilliaert created later.